 Instead of speeding along the highway of our business, sometimes it's good to take a step back.
 Dedicate some time and get some deeper insights into your team's and employees' thinking and doing.

 How?
 Sometimes the best way is the simplest.
 Why not ask your employees?
 Do it directly.
-Take guesswork out of the equation.
+Take the guesswork out of the equation.
 Don't assume.
 You ask and you get answers.
-Then let your gut feeling do it's processing.
+Then let your gut feeling do its processing.
 Feed your gut feeling with something concrete.

 Two types of questions to ask

 At Weekdone, we're the masters of helping thousands of managers ask their employees weekly questions.
 Using our software (you can try it), tens of thousands of employees tell their leaders weekly one of two things.